anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If the optionally agent-sign-cert data is included the pledge MAY verify at least the signature of the agent-signed-data using the first contained certificate, which is the LDevID(RegAgt) EE certificate.
 If further certificates are contained, they enable the certificate chain validation.
 The pledge may not verify the agent-sign-cert itself as the domain trust has not been established at this point of the communication.
+It can be done, after the voucher has been received.

 The agent-signed-data is a JOSE object and contains the following information: